josbouten/bioplot/README.md

 Next, copy plot.cfg_4_osx to bioplot.cfg

 From here on, you're ready to go.
-Run the main program from a terminal from within the directory where you installed it:
+Finally run the main program from a terminal from within the directory where you installed it:

 <code>$ ./bioplot.py -h</code>